 Plagiarism may be intentional, caused by an individual deliberately presenting someone else’s words as their own, or unintentional, caused by misunderstanding of the assignment writing process and its purpose or poor strategies for dealing with large quantities of text.
 It’s therefore essential to make sure that students are taught explicitly about the writing process and academic culture, especially if they have not written assignments in a higher education context before.
 It’s important to advise students about the need to read a variety of appropriate texts critically, have appropriate note-taking strategies and use ideas from reading to support their solution to the assignment in hand.

 Plagiarism can be deterred by developing assessments which cannot be plagiarised easily.
-This can be achieved, in some cases, by changing the assessment formats from essay-based, to ‘real–world’ formats that also test a range of transferable skills.
-For example, report writing, poster / verbal presentation, blog posting, wiki building, and assessment which draw on a variety of formats.
+This can be achieved, in some cases, by changing the assessment formats from essay-based, to ‘real-world’ formats that also test a range of transferable skills.
+For example, poster / verbal presentation, regular blog posting, wiki building, and assessment which draw on a variety of formats.
 Many assessments can be redesigned so that the emphasis is on application rather than the repetition of knowledge.
-Students are required to apply the theories, models and ideas that they have learned, to their own experiences or real-world case studies.
+Students are required to apply the theories, models and ideas that they have learned to their own experiences or real-world case studies.

-Assignments should change regularly, and ideally be designed in negotiation with the students themselves tapping into particular areas of interest.
+Assignments should change regularly, and ideally be designed in negotiation with the students themselves, tapping into particular areas of interest.
 This also avoids the problem of old assignments circulating around cohorts of students year-on-year.

 Best Practice Tips